Ask an Explorer

 Will the lobsters and shrimp be alive when you bring them on the ship?

 Some of the animal species have been alive when we bring them up from the ocean depths.
-Most of them die in the transit, in the bioboxes on Jason (the ROV).
-There are some species, like the spiny snails, that seem to be able to live through anything though, and are gently "put to sleep" with chemicals.
+Most of them die in the transit, in the bioboxes on Jason (the remotely operated vehicle).
+There are some species, like the spiny snails, that seem to be able to live through anything though, and those are gently "put to sleep" with chemicals.

 Does anything feed on the lobster and shrimp?